6:09 AM I awake.

 2:42 PM Checking off the last item

-I walk by people’s desks, shaking hands, saying goodbyes.
+I walk by people’s desks, shaking hands, and saying goodbyes.
 I try not to take too long.
-Then I walk down the stairs and out the building.
+Then I walk down the stairs and out of the building.

 Bonnies Last Day